10 most expensive buildings across the globe that are worth billions

 Masjid Al-Haram has undergone several expansions over centuries and, more significantly, in the last 100 years.
 According to Arab News, its most recent expansion began in 2015 under King Salman bin Abdulaziz, who aimed to increase the mosque’s capacity to accommodate nearly two million worshippers on a 1.5-million-square-metre site.

-Some media reports claim that the total cost of the expansion project cost the Saudi Arabian government around USD 100 billion (around Rs 6,800 billion).
+Some media reports claim that the total cost of the expansion project cost the Saudi Arabian government around USD 100 billion.
 However, the exact figure is not confirmed.

-The UAE’s English-language daily The National said in a report that the estimated construction cost was USD 26.6 billion (around Rs 1,808 billion) and that the government paid another USD 35.5 billion (around Rs 2,414 billion) to landowners as compensation for the projects.
-That would bring the total expenditure on the project to around USD 62 billion (around Rs 4,216 billion).
+The UAE’s English-language daily The National said in a report that the estimated construction cost was USD 26.6 billion and that the government paid another USD 35.5 billion to landowners as compensation for the projects.
+That would bring the total expenditure on the project to around USD 62 billion.
 Even if the estimated construction cost of USD 26.6 billion is considered, the mosque would still be the costliest building in the world.

 It is also noteworthy that whatever the actual figure, it relates only to the expansion costs and not the historic value of the Great Mosque of Mecca.